cloudify-cosmo/cloudify-packager/README.md

 - fpm -*main packaging framework*
 - fabric -*...*
 - pip >1.5 -*to download python modules*
+- virtualenv -*to create python virtual environments for Cloudify's code*
 - jinja2 -*to create scripts and configuration files from templates*
-- pika -*to send events to rabbitmq if it's installed on the packaging server* a bootstrap script is provided to install the above packages.
+- pika -*to send events to rabbitmq if it's installed on the packaging server (for testing purposes)* a bootstrap script is provided to install the above packages.

 NOTE: the below packages are installed DURING The get/pkg process due to an post installation process with openjdk. will be resolved soon.